Skip to article content

 Numerical Challenges and the Case for DG

-Several stabilisation strategies have been developed to address this within the CG framework:
+Several stabilisation strategies have been developed to recover stability within the CG framework:

 These methods can be effective, but all require tuning parameters, add complexity to the formulation, and are fundamentally workarounds for a framework not designed with advection-dominated transport in mind.

-Discontinuous Galerkin (DG) methods address the root cause rather than patching the symptom.
-Because the approximation space allows inter-element discontinuities, information can be passed between elements through numerical fluxes, and the choice of flux naturally encodes upwinding for the advection term.
+DG methods address the root cause rather than patching the symptom.
+In DG the approximate solution is allowed to be discontinuous across element boundaries, and information is passed between elements through numerical flux functions defined on each shared face.
+The choice of flux naturally encodes upwinding for the advection term, without any add-on stabilisation.
 This gives DG several structural advantages:

 Derivation of the DG Weak Form